 This fun edible paint recipe is also super simple to make, and it’s a great way to use up whatever frosting is left at the bottom of the container when you finish frosting a cake… or whipping up a batch of Edible Frosting Play Dough.

-All you’ll need to do is add some food colouring to frosting and give it to your chid to paint with.
-I chose to use fluffy white frosting because I wanted the colour to be as vibrant as possible… but you can even skip the food colouring entirely and use chocolate or butterscotch frosting instead since they already have a colour built-in!
+All you’ll need to do is add some food coloring to frosting and give it to your chid to paint with.
+I chose to use fluffy white frosting because I wanted the color to be as vibrant as possible… but you can even skip the food coloring entirely and use chocolate or butterscotch frosting instead since they already have a color built-in!

 Read the full tutorial: Edible Frosting Paint (Coming Soon!)